-Water your lawn can feel like a guessing game.
+Watering your lawn can often feel like a guessing game.
 How much is too much?
 Does it matter when you water?
 Should you care that the sprinkler is hitting the driveway?
-Stop guessing brush up your technique with this easy checklist.
+Stop guessing and brush up your technique with this easy checklist.

 Timing your irrigation is a balancing act.
 If you water your lawn at night, excess moisture will sit on your grass and could contribute to disease.
 If you water in the afternoon, you’ll lose too much moisture to evaporation.
 Early morning is the ideal time to water.
 The blades will dry as the sun rises, but the ground will have a chance to soak up water before it gets too hot.